-->

 88% of our graduates so far are BIPOC, 21% have a disability, 21% are parents, 10% identify outside the gender binary, and 1% are veterans.
 Our cohorts have had between 8 and 18 participants so far, and income increase is usually 3-5x.
 The participant-to-technical-program-staff-member ratio has historically been between 5:1 and 9:1.
 We appreciate an average of 98 hours of volunteer support per participant.

 As many companies have changed their priorities over the last few years, Techtonica has had difficulty relying on a corporate sponsorship model.
 As a result, Techtonica is adopting a tuition-based model with need-based, sliding-scale, subsidized tuition and stipend scholarships to enable the program to serve more participants, in addition to continuing to seek sponsorships.
-Our H2 cohort in 2024 will take place from July to November instead of July to December like in past years, with the last month of group placement prep eliminated.
+Our H1 cohort in 2025 will begin in January.
 It is possible that we will secure some placements for this cohort, but it is not guaranteed.

-The program usually runs Monday through Friday, 8:00 AM to 5:00 PM (Pacific Time) for six months (from January to June and July to December).
-The July 2024 cohort will be just five months, running from July to November.
+The program usually runs Monday through Friday, 8:00 AM to 5:00 PM (Pacific Time) for six months (typically from January to June and July to December).
+The January 2025 cohort's length is pending.
 The training is followed by six months of remote job placement or job search and community support.
 Participants who work the hardest and meet and exceed expectations will be invited to continue.
 We do not recommend working during the program.
 We do not provide medical medical insurance, so we recommend you google programs in your area (like MediCal in California).
 We also can't help with visas, student or otherwise.

 For participants with ADHD, we can provide accommodations and resources.
 We encourage open communication around what works best for you.